 The report comes in the form of a root cause analysis report showing how the threat entered the network, the computer attacks, and the applications affected.
 After that, a report of incidence response and threat mitigation is delivered to be used as a case study essential for protecting the network from future attacks.
 In short, Synchronized security works efficiently by delivering insights into the specific behavioral analysis of machines and the applications in question.

 The network firewall and the endpoint protection software working together brings about a better return on investment to the organization.
 Instead of each computer security system working in isolation, synchronization brings about collaboration.
 Convergence created when firewall shares security updates with endpoint protection actually boost entire network security.

 The value gained while the endpoint protection and network firewall are working is far much greater than what they offer when working independently.
 By choosing to automate the whole entire process, the IT security team is freed up to engage in other activities of high value to the company.

 Malware attacks have become more complex

 Attacks from malware have increasingly become complex.
 Your ordinary endpoint security can longer offer zero-day protection.
 What is more, the basic firewall security feature found in a router can longer provide the needed protection against complex attacks such as ransomware attacks.
 As it is, complex malware can only be tamed by advanced threat detection systems.

 The area of attack has widened

 The hackers have actually increased the areas of the target.
 The email system, the server computers, the endpoint devices.
-And even the IP PBX phone system not spared either.
+And even the IP PBX phone system was not spared either.
 All these services and devices running the services require individual monitoring.
-Investigating malware attack incidences on all of the computers require a lot of time.
-Additionally, as the number of endpoints and servers increase, there will need to hire additional IT staff.
+Investigating malware attack incidences on all of the computers requires a lot of time.
+Additionally, as the number of endpoints and servers increases, there will need to hire additional IT staff.